-The example dashboard below is designed to help you focus on the impact of data on achieving your objectives.
+This example dashboard is designed to help you focus on the impact of data on achieving your objectives.
 As a first step you might want to ask your administrator to review the various areas and ask them to add any further known issues that they are already aware of.